robertfetter/describeWindows/README.md

 Refer to the Help provided with the application for more information.

-A limited copy of the help (external links do not work) is here:
+A limited copy of the help (many links do not work) is here:

 https://robertfetter.github.io/describeWindows/help/describeWindows.html